FahmiBahri/SIEMAzureProject/README.md

 After saving the document, I run the script.
 This script has been written in a way that it perpetually loops.
-Therefore, it will always extract the security logs from my VM and take geographical data from the IP addresses of failed login attempts.This will then be exported onto the text document file that has been generated.
+Therefore, it will always extract the security logs from my VM and take geographical data from the IP addresses of failed login attempts.
+This will then be exported onto the text document file that has been generated.